25prabhu10/notes/docs/Concepts/Agile/Agile.md

 - Don't Estimate (its very hard to be estimate)
   - If the cost of failure is less than the cost of planning you must not plan
-  - No Bullshit Estimatation: (1 point, TFB (Too Fucking Big), NFC (No Fucking Clue))
+  - No Bullshit Estimation: (1 point, TFB (Too Fucking Big), NFC (No Fucking Clue))
 - No Sprints, instead build something and show it to client frequently
 - The risk of metrics

-- A 5-minute standup in the morning
+- A 5-minute stand-up in the morning
 - Around a kanban board
 - With a WIP (Work in Progress) limit of team size/2: maximum amount of work that can exist in each status of a workflow
 - Demo as often as you can